1959 Major League Baseball season: Venues

 The San Francisco Giants would play their final game at Seals Stadium on September 20 against the Los Angeles Dodgers, moving into Candlestick Park for the start of the season.

+Media

-Television coverage
+Television

 CBS and NBC aired weekend Game of the Week broadcasts.
 The All-Star Game and World Series also aired on NBC.
 The rights to air the 1959 National League tie-breaker series were awarded to ABC.